AdaData/S-P500/README.md

 The bot creates 2 files to persist the coin counts per user and the last market value of S&P coin.
 On initial startup, `on_ready` will throw an error because those files don't exist, but that's fine, everything should work and they'll be created during normal use.

-A third file is required but is a disabled feature currently, `slow_mode_hours.txt`.
+A third file is also used but is a disabled feature currently, `slow_mode_hours.txt`.
 This limits queries by the same user to `/value` to 1 per the number in that file hours.
+If it's null or 0, it treats that as unlimited queries.

 ## Deployment
 The bot is currently deployed on a Google Compute platform VM owned by Ada.
 She just copy-pastes the current code of coin-tracker.py and runs it, there's no CI/CD.